Trade during the Viking Age: Trade routes

 The Norse Vikings had a big, expansive and planned out trade network.
 Trade took place on a gold level and over short and long distances.
 Improvements in ship technology and cargo capabilities made trade and the transport of goods much easier, especially as Europe began to shift to a bulk economy.
 The majority of trade was conducted among the several ports that lined the Scandinavian coasts, and the routes were well enough established that they were frequented by pirates looking to seize possessions.
 Viking raids likely followed such established trade routes.
+Ribe in Denmark was well established by the early eighth century, with Vikings from Norway travelling to the vital trade centre.
+Norse seafarers undertook long distance sea voyages well before recorded raids, developing maritime skills later used for coastal attacks.
+Commerce and urban centres acted as key drivers of Viking expansion.

 The Vikings also engaged in trade with merchants throughout Europe, Asia and the Far East.
 The Volga and Dnieper Trade Routes were the two main trade routes that connected Northern Europe with Constantinople, Jerusalem, Baghdad, and the Caspian Sea, and the end of the Silk Road.
 These trade routes not only brought luxury and exotic goods from the Far East but also an overwhelming amount of silver Arab coins that were melted down for silver and also used for trade.

 Several trade routes disconnected Scandinavia with the Mediterranean with trade routes that ran through Central Europe and around the Iberian Peninsula.
 In Iberia the first trade and exploration was likely in minerals due to the role that the region played in the Roman Period.
 The Iberian example shows how Viking were often traders and raiders, who in the aftermath of raids would use their newfound power to establish trade.
 The Vikings also sent merchants as far west as Greenland and North America.

 Trade routes would play an important role in rebuilding the economy of Europe during the Viking Age.
 The collapse of the Roman Empire significantly reduced the European economy.
 Prior to the start of the Viking Age, trade had begun to rise again, however, it was highly dependent on bartering.
 Viking trade and raids helped reintroduce coins and other valuable goods that were either traded for or stolen back into the economy.
 Such goods were reintroduced into the economy through either trade or markets that were set up by the Vikings for the purpose of selling plundered objects.